yutaf/ryogoku/README.md

 Further more, you can set some directives in config file like

-* commands or scripts which are executed at pre and post deployment
+* commands or scripts which are executed at pre or post deployment or both
 * rsync option
 * file path for rsync's `--exclude-from`
 * umask